 How I wanted to feel when I submitted

 My state of mind was incredibly important to me on my submission date.
 I knew from the very beginning that I needed a calm and relaxed submission.
-I had to press send while feeling calm.
-I needed to sink into my submission day like a warm bath.
-I didn’t want to feel panicked, stressed, or under-slept.
+I didn’t want to feel panicked, stressed, or under-slept…and in fact, feeling any sense of panic was the equivalent of experiencing a personal failure.
 I wanted to feel confident and ready.

-But in the weeks leading up to my deadline of September 30, 2025 (originally August, more on that later), I was not feeling confident or relaxed.
-I was an oscillating fan of emotions: stress, confusion, frustration, resignation, exhaustion, brave, irritated, and drained.
+But in the weeks leading up to my original deadline of August 30, 2025 (moved to September, more on that later), I was not feeling confident, calm or relaxed.
+I was an oscillating fan of emotions: stress, confusion, frustration, resignation, exhaustion, irritated, relieved, and drained.

 I didn’t know what a finished novel looked like

-sometime in May or June, I submitted my novel to a publisher in Edinburgh through an open submissions portal.
+Earlier in year, sometime around May, I had submitted my novel to a publisher in Edinburgh through an open submissions portal.
 I don’t know why they had an open submission window, if it was advertised, or even how I knew it was there — but for some reason, I sent in the first three chapters of my novel and kind of forgot I had done that.
 About a month or so later, I got an email from their fiction editor, asking to see the whole manuscript so, thinking my novel was done (it wasn’t), I sent off the full-length novel.
 And waited.
 Then, maybe weeks later, I got a rejection that came with some personal advice about the book.
 There were things the editor loved, but also, there was too much going on (feedback I had received from an agent previously, and believe it or not, I HAD trimmed things down).

-Hearing this news wasn’t great, but I knew I was cramming this novel full of layers of political tension, race and national identity themes, gender critiques, criticisms of the justice system, policing, as well as commentary on the crime genre, the police procedural as a form, and the notion of the hero.
-Arguably, it is ….alot.
-And for this editor, it was a bit too much.
-Her suggestions were clear: less cops, less office politics, include more on the mother character, mroe of the hot Scottish detective Chris McEwan, heightened motives for the bad guys, and a more solid conclusion.
+Hearing this news wasn’t great, but I knew I was cramming this novel full of layers of political tension, themes of national identity, race and gender critiques, criticisms of the justice system, policing, as well as commentary on the crime genre, the police procedural as a form, and the notion of the hero.
+Arguably, the novel is…alot.
+And for this editor, it was too much.
+Her suggestions were clear: less cops, less office politics, include more on the mother character, more of the hot Scottish detective Chris McEwan, heightened motives for the bad guys, and a more solid ending.

 I wasn’t angry about the suggestions at all.
 I was curious.
 Was she right?